AnyDSL/anydsl.github.io/index.md

 }
 ```

-## Selected Results of some Usecases
+## Selected Results

 ### Stincilla

 *Stincilla* is a DSL for stencil codes.
 We used the Gaussian blur filter as example and compared against the implementations in OpenCV 3.0 as reference.
 Thereby, we achieved the following results:
 - Intel CPU: 40% faster
 - Intel GPU: 25% faster